Types of Galaxies

 Named for their shape, spiral galaxies are the most common type of galaxy in the universe.
 Of all the known galaxies in the universe, 77% of them are classified as spiral galaxies.

-These types of galaxies are classified by their 3 main components – a disk, bulge, and halo.
+These types of galaxies are classified by their 3 main components: a disk, a bulge, and a halo.
 The bulge is housed at the center of the galaxy.
-It is spherically shaped, and only contains old stars.
+It is spherical and contains only old stars.

-The disk component is both the shape of the galaxy and where new stars form in the galaxy.
+The disk component is both the shape of the galaxy and the region where new stars form.
 The halo is located on the outer edge of the galaxy.
-Similarly to the bulge, the halo is comprised of clusters of old stars which are known as globular clusters.
+Similar to the bulge, the halo is composed of old star clusters, known as globular clusters.

 Regular or standard spiral galaxies are typically notated as S or SA.
 For both spiral and barred spiral galaxies, after the initial notation of the broad classification, there is a more specific classification noting the tightness of the spiral.